sim0njo/docu/docs/Phc2Mqtt.md

 and reporting information.

 The MQTT client itself will not subscribe to any topic, the different sub-systems in P2M will do this to suit their needs.
-Refer to chapters 6.6, 6.7 and 6.8 for details.
+Refer to [Configure Simple Rule Server](#configure-simple-rule-server), 6.7 and 6.8 for details.

 When the MQTT client receives published messages, it will offer them to the different sub-systems in P2M, it is upto them to determine whether to use the message or not.